-All children have access to IT at school to support with learning.
+All children have access to IT at school to support learning.
 There is an increased use of Clicker 8 as a tool for writing.

-The whole school adopted the Teach Computing scheme of work to ensure consistency and progression of knowledge and skills.
-IT interventions are well established and is impacting on Pupil Progress eg Dynamo Maths - specific programmes for children based on regular assessments.
+The whole school has adopted a Teach Computing scheme of work to ensure consistency and progression of knowledge and skills.
+IT interventions are well established and are impacting on Pupil Progress eg Dynamo Maths-specific programmes for children based on regular assessments.
 These children have developed confidence in mental recall of number facts.